 Closing Day Schedule

-Please join us for our Closing Program that runs from approximately 9:30 am until 10:15 am.
+Please join us for our Closing Program on Friday!
 Parents are encouraged to attend.
 We suggest that vehicles are loaded after this program to allow the campers to participate.

-If your child needs to leave at a time other than 10:15 on Saturday, please contact the office so proper arrangements can be made.
+If your child needs to leave at a time other than Friday, please contact the office so proper arrangements can be made.